Michael Taylor (British killer): Murder

 While at home, Taylor brutally murdered his wife, Christine.
 He attacked her with his bare hands, tearing her eyes and tongue out and almost tearing her face off, then strangling their poodle.
 He was found by a policeman, naked in the street, covered with blood.

 At his trial in March, Taylor was acquitted on the grounds of insanity.
 He was sent to Broadmoor Hospital for two years, then spent another two years in a secure ward in Bradford before being released.
 The bizarre nature of the case attracted significant publicity.

 In popular culture

 Taylor's case makes a prominent appearance in David Peace's novel Nineteen Seventy-Seven, the second of Peace's Red Riding Quartet.
 Taylor, renamed Michael Williams, is exorcised by Father Martin Laws, the series' main villain, and afterward kills his wife Carol by driving a nail into her skull.
 Jack Whitehead, one of the two protagonists, witnesses the exorcism of Williams and the murder of Carol Williams, his ex-wife, which as in real life takes place in Ossett.

 Taylor's case is mentioned in the 2021 film The Conjuring: The Devil Made Me Do It, which is based on another case in which a killer claimed demonic possession, that of Arne Cheyenne Johnson, who killed his landlord with a pocket knife in a fit of rage in 1981.

+Taylor's case is the subject of Season 2 of the true crime podcast The Devil Within, which examines the events leading up to and following Taylor joining the Gawber Christian Fellowship and meeting lay preacher Marie Robinson, the event which appears to have been the catalyst for what was to come.